shinpei/jinotify/README.md

 Events
 ===============
 You can define following event with Jinotify.
+If you override methods below, it'll automatically watch event.

 + `Jinotify.onCreate`
 	It works on when file or dir is created.